nimu77/learning-library/data-management-library/database-tools/apex/restlab/4-defining-the-report-and-form-on-emp-creating-pages.md

     | Hiredate | select | *any date* |

     - Click **Create**
-    *Find the new entry on the Employees report page*
+    *Find the new entry on the Employees report page.*
     ![](images/4/enter-values.png)

 ### **Part 5**: Updating a Record